NicoVogel/logger-wrapper/README.md

 Probably not.

+## Related blog

+This repo was used as example for this blog post: [Wrapping Libraries for Enhanced Flexibility: A Practical Approach](https://dev.to/this-is-angular/creating-a-logger-wrapper-3j0c)

 ## Open todo's

 In this repo is an example vitest setup to run tests in both browser and node environment.